pasientskyhosting/pstr/README.md

 ## --output <string>
 Path to where to write output YAML files.

-If not specified all output will be written to STDOUT
+If not specified files will be written in the current folder

 **WARNING, If multiple services has Service.#.Ports.External.HTTP set this will generate multiple ingress rules with the same hostname if --limit is not used together with**